 It is host to a year-round cultural and events programme that aims to promote the area as the ‘go-to’ place for anyone seeking out culture.

-It hosts a Christmas market in November/December and Candles by Candlelight, another lovely festive tradition.
+It hosts a Christmas market in November and December and Candles by Candlelight, another lovely festive tradition.
 Concerts and open days are other regular features.

 Things to see and do in Merrion Square